 Write more accurate product descriptions

-A more obvious improvement you can make with returns feedback, is an improvement to product descriptions.
-46% of returned items are because of wrong size or fit, according to Retail Dive.
-This makes sizing issues the most common reason an item is returned, and presents you with a great place to make improvements.
+A more obvious improvement you can make with returns feedback is an improvement to product descriptions.
+46% of returned items are because of the wrong size or fit, according to Retail Dive.
+This makes sizing issues the most common reason an item is returned and presents you with a great place to make improvements.

 How to collect feedback to adjust product descriptions: